Governance

 The Company also intends to appoint a second independent Non-Executive Director; discussions are underway on the skills and background that the ideal candidate should possess.

-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+7. Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities

-Each Director brings different skillsets and capabilities to the Board, resulting in a balanced Board with the necessary blend of relevant experiences, skills and personal qualities to deliver the strategy of the Company.
+Each Director brings different skill sets and capabilities to the Board, resulting in a balanced Board with the necessary blend of relevant experiences, skills and personal qualities to deliver the strategy of the Company.

 On an ongoing basis the Board reviews the expertise required on its Board to ensure it is fully capable to determine and implement the Company’s strategy.